Visorask/sarotate/README.md

 "I am not a coder.
 I have no idea what I am doing.
 Use at your own risk!"

+## Changelog 2.2
+   - [Added] Added header with version number and credits.
+   - [Changed/Fixed] Fixed the "yyq command not found" error that would pop up and now have it set to download a specific version.
+It now downloads version 3.4.1 all the time.
+   - [Removed] Deleted function for a check that is not needed from the library script.

+---

 ## Changelog v2.1
    - [Added] A bash library of functions.
    - [Added] Script now checks to see if dependencies are installed and if not, installs/updates them as needed.